timdadd/simpleMS/README.md

 ```bash
 minikube config set driver docker
 ```

+## Deploying
+Below are manual steps that should still work but now there is a `deploy.sh` script that should do everything for you:

+The order of the command line instructions shouldn't matter, `deploy.sh --help` for latest instructions

+* Run without docker/minikube: `./deploy.sh local`
+* Stop running the local version: `.deploy.sh local stop`
+* Run on local docker installation, no minikube/KBE: `./deploy.sh docker`
+* Stop running the docker installation: `./deploy.sh docker stop`
+* Clean up the docker installation: `./deploy.sh docker clean`
+* Run on minikube GKE Cluster: `./deploy.sh`
+* Stop minikube GKE Cluster: `./deploy.sh stop`

+## Manually steps for minikube
 ### Launch the minikube Kubernetes cluster
 Start **Minikube** with a Kubernetes cluster, here we configure with at least:
  - 4 CPU's